Honda Civic (tenth generation): Hatchback

 The Civic Hatchback prototype model was unveiled at the 2016 Geneva Motor Show, while production version was unveiled at the 2016 Paris Motor Show.
 It was developed jointly by Honda R&D teams in Europe and Japan, and manufactured in its Swindon plant in the UK, Prachinburi plant in Thailand, and in China by Dongfeng Honda.
-US models went on sale in September 2016 for the 2017 model year, sourcing the vehicles from the UK.
+Canadian and USA models went on sale in September 2016 for the 2017 model year, sourcing the vehicles from the UK, the first time that hatchback was available in North America since the seventh generation Civic.

 Sedan

 The production sedan model debuted for North American market on September 16, 2015.
 Compared to the previous generation, the tenth-generation Civic sedan is 74 mm longer, 46 mm wider, and 20 mm lower with a 30 mm longer wheelbase.
 It also introduces an additional 3.7 cuft of interior space with 2 in of added second row legroom compared to the outgoing model, and the trunk space has been increased by 2.6 cuft with a lower liftover height.